igrishaev/deed/readme.md

 ;; #<Unsupported@b918edf: {:content "demo.MyType@4376ae5c", :class "demo.MyType"}>
 ~~~

-The `Unsupported` object can be checked with the predicate `unsupported?`:
+The `Unsupported` object can be checked with the `unsupported?` predicate:

 ~~~clojure
 (def mt-back